 It’s earnings season on Wall Street.
 Think: when you had to come clean about your grades and ask your parents to sign your report card, but for public companies.
 It’s when everyone from GM to Netflix and Tesla to big banks like JPMorgan Chase and Wells Fargo tells investors how much money they’ve made in the last quarter.

-You might get a hint of what the stock market will do next.
-Some fan fav companies are called ‘bellwethers’ or trendsetters.
+The deets that matter for your wallet: Some say earnings season could hint at what the stock market will do next.
+Some fan fave companies are called "bellwethers" or trendsetters.
 Like your fashionable friend who wore biker shorts first.
-A positive earnings report from a bellwether, like Microsoft or Apple, could signal smooth sailing for stocks.
+A positive earnings report from a bellwether, like Microsoft or Apple, could signal smooth sailing for a certain industry.
 If bellwethers' earnings are disappointing, things could get bumpy.

 Your move: Sometimes, the right money move is...not to make a move.
 But here's what to do if earnings season has you thinking about your own portfolio.